-Faculty Council 2023-2024
+Faculty Council

-Sanneke Kuipers Archie Archie
+Annemarie Bouwman Archie Archie

 Nikki Ikani Niklas Spilker

 Densua Mumford Anne Roos Roohé

-Annemarie Bouwman Sophie Ritscher
+Jolande de Bos Sophie Ritscher

 LUC's internal organization incorporates all legal bodies that are specified in the Higher Education and Research Act (WHW) and is based on the organizational structure of a Leiden University institute.
 The organization also reflects the characteristics of a residential Liberal Arts & Sciences College.